EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

-As a small tip let's extend our NavigationBarUI structure for flag indicating should navigationBar have black separator.
+As a small tip let's extend our `NavigationBarUI` structure for flag indicating should navigation bar have black separator.

 ```swift
 struct NavigationBarUI {